-In 1860, the Anglo-French Allied troupes destroyed the Qingyiyuan.
-In 1888, the Empress Dowager Cixi misappropriated the navy funds about 1.5 millions kilogram of silver to rebuild the garden and renamed it the Summer Palace.
-In 1900, the Summer Palace was destroyed by the Anglo-French Allied force again and many building were completely burnt out.
+In 1860, the Anglo-French troupes destroyed the Qingyiyuan.
+In 1888, the Empress Dowager Cixi misappropriated navy funds of about 1.5 millions kilograms of silver to rebuild the garden and renamed it the Summer Palace.
+In 1900, the Summer Palace was destroyed by a European force again and many buildings were completely burned.
 In 1903, the garden was renovated.
-However, it was once again destroyed in successive years of tangled warfare among warlords.
+However, it was once again destroyed in successive years of internecine fighting among warlords.

-The Summer Palace can be separated into three parts, political activities zone, the living zone and the entertaining zone.
-The political zone, led by Hall of Benevolence and Longevity, is the venue for major political and diplomatic affairs.
-The living zone, represented by Hall of Happiness and Longevity, is the place where the Empress Dowager Cixi, Emperor Guangxu and his imperial concubines lived.
-The entertaining area is comprised of the place along the Long Corridor, and west area.
+The Summer Palace can be separated into three parts: the political activities zone, the living zone, and the entertaining zone.
+The political zone, by the Hall of Benevolence and Longevity, is the venue for major political and diplomatic affairs.
+The living zone, represented by the Hall of Happiness and Longevity, is the place where the Empress Dowager Cixi, Emperor Guangxu, and his imperial concubines lived.
+The entertaining area is comprised of the place along the Long Corridor.

-In 1961, the Summer Palace became one of national key cultural preservation centers.
-In 1998, it was selected on the World Heritage List.
-In 2007, it was approved as the 5A tourist attraction.
+In 1961, the Summer Palace became one of the key cultural preservation centers.
+In 1998, it was selected to be on the UNESCO World Heritage List.
+In 2007, it was approved as the 5A tourist attraction, the highest rating possible.

 Admission Fee: 30RMB (high season), 20RMB (low season)

 Open Time: 6:30 – 18:00 (high season), 7:00-17:00 (low season)